 The gods had to dig out canals …

 In the original account too there are sons of God before the creation of man (Job 38:7).
-In the New Testament they are called aggeloi, or messengers, from which we get the word ‘angel’.
+IMore commonly they are called messengers, or in Greek aggeloi, from which we get the word ‘angel’.
 Much later, three of them visit Abraham and give him the message that in one year’s time his wife will bear him a son.
 They are described as ‘men’ (males), because that is how they appear; they are not visualised with wings.
 When food is put before them, they eat it.
-They are capable of mating with human beings and fathering children (Gen 6:2–4), just as it was possible for a virgin to become pregnant by the Spirit of God.
-They have what the New Testament calls spiritual bodies, which all believers will have when they are resurrected (Matt 22:30, I Cor 15:44).
-Thus the originals behind the Anunnaki in Atrahasis are the angels, and the originals behind the Igigi are the sons of Adam, son of God.
-The Igigi are ‘instead of man’ in the quite literal sense that they have replaced him in the narrative.
+Since human beings, male and female, are made in the image of God, the sons of God are capable of mating with human beings and fathering children (Gen 6:2–4).
+They have spiritual bodies, such as all people of faith will have when they rise from the grave (Matt 22:30, I Cor 15:44).
+Thus the originals behind the Anunnaki in Atrahasis are the angels, the sons of God, and the originals behind the Igigi are the sons of Adam.
+The Igigi are ‘instead of man’ in the quite literal sense that they have replaced men in the narrative.

-In Atrahasis God (Ea) does not create man personally; he delegates the task to Ninhursag, here called Belet-ili (‘mistress of the gods’) or Nintu (‘queen of the birthing hut’).
+In Atrahasis God (Ea) does not create man personally; he delegates the task to Ninhursag, here called Belet-ili (‘mistress of the gods’) or Nintu (‘lady of birth’).
 Again, her involvement is incongruous.
-Although she is characterised as a womb-goddess, the man about to be created does not issue from any womb.
+Although she is characterised as a womb-goddess, the man does not issue from any womb.
 Ninhursag’s mediation becomes explicable only when we turn to Genesis and recognise that her prototype is Eve.
 The first woman has been deified.
 Ninhursag’s true identity is also clear from two other of her titles, ‘mother of the gods’ and ‘mother of all children’, again showing the equivalence of gods and men in the epic.
 In Genesis, Eve is ‘the mother of all living’ (Gen 3:20), because she has been created with the ability to procreate.
 She is the ancestor of all human beings.

 In Genesis, man is told to subdue the earth for his own benefit.
 He is to ‘work’ the ground, the Hebrew verb abad connoting a sense of serving or working for another.
-He labours to feed himself, his wife and his children.
-If tilling the ground turns out to be burdensome, it is because sin has spoiled the creation; work itself is honourable.
-Over the first six days, God himself worked.
-Sacrifice, whether animal or cereal, is voluntary – Abel and Cain decide for themselves what to offer – and what matters is that it be offered in the right spirit.
-Its function is to atone for sin, not feed the one who made him.
+He labours to feed himself, his wife and his children – not the gods and the human beings appointed to look after the gods.
+If tilling the ground turns out to be burdensome, it is because sin has spoiled the creation; work itself is honourable and good.

-Man is told to multiply and fill the earth: this is his purpose.
-When the earth is filled, signalled not least by births dropping globally below replacement rate, the purpose of the creation comes to an end, but until then the purpose holds good, even though he is created mortal.
-The only way he can become immortal is to eat of the tree of life, and he gives that little thought.
-Instead he does the one thing that guarantees he will not live forever: he eats of the tree of the knowledge of good and evil.
-Having been created godlike in body, in moral sensibility too he becomes godlike (3:22), but the act of disobedience seals his death, for before he can eat of the tree of life God drives him out of the garden and into the natural world, where he has to toil for his bread.
-Eventually he will return to the dust from which he came.
+God tells him to multiply and fill the earth, even though he is mortal.
+The only way he can become immortal is to eat of the tree of life, but to that he gives no thought.
+Instead, he – the man and the woman – eats of the tree of the knowledge of good and evil.
+Having been created godlike physically, he becomes godlike in spirit through getting to know the difference between right and wrong (3:22).
+Such knowledge, it is found, comes primarily through transgressing against one’s Maker rather than another human being.
+The disobedience seals his death.
+Before he can eat of the tree of life God drives him out into the natural world, where he has to toil for his bread.
+In due course, and as forewarned, he returns to the dust from which he came.
 God meanwhile stays in the garden.
-His rest has been disturbed, and he will never rest again.
+His rest has been disturbed and he will never rest again.

-In Atrahasis Ellil dwells on earth in a palace.
-He does not merely rest but sleeps, every night in a bed, and his main concern is that his sleep should not be disturbed.
+In Atrahasis God – Ellil – dwells on earth in a palace.
+He does not merely rest but sleeps, every night, in a bed, and his main concern is that his sleep should not be disturbed.
 He puts no limit on man’s longevity.
 Man’s filling the earth unchecked is unforeseen.
-Disease and famine (not mentioned in the Genesis account) are unsuccessful ad-hoc attempts to deal with the noise problem by culling the population.
-Death becomes the lot of all humanity only after the flood, at which point only Atrahasis (Utnapishtim) is offered immortality.
+Disease and famine (not mentioned in the Genesis account) are insufficient ad-hoc attempts to deal with the noise problem by suppressing merriment and childbirth rates.
+Such measures continue after the Deluge, but the problem of how to explain man’s mortality – the gods being immortal – is not addressed.

 Whose ear was open to his god Enki.